-With all that going on, you’d think that time would top the list – and some weeks it does – but time without focus is less valuable than you might think.
+With all that going on, you’d think that time would be the thing I value most – and some weeks I do – but time without focus is less valuable than you might think.
 Sure, there’s a need for unstructured time and I hunger for (and occasionally defend) that as well, but the truth is on any given day if I have an hour to myself, that hour needs to be productive (in which productive means moving me toward one of my goals, even if that goal is doing nothing).
-With focus, I can look at the week ahead an make realistic estimates about what I think I can get done.
+With focus, I can look at the week ahead and make realistic estimates about what I think I can get done.
 With focus, I can sit down at my desk and know what my priorities are … and what I can knock out in the 15 minutes before I’m on to the next thing.

 My bullet journal is the key to achieving that focus.

 Created by Ryder Carroll, bullet journals can take many different forms.
 The overall idea is to create an analog solution to the chaos of modern life.
 Bullet journals are typically kept by hand using a Moleskine or Leuchtturm1917.
-While many folks bullet journal as an artistic exercise, mine tends to be more Spartan with a focus on prioritizing meetings and tasks for the day, week, and month.
+While many folks bullet journal as an artistic exercise, mine is more Spartan with a focus on prioritizing meetings and tasks for the day, week, and month.
 It’s coupled with a Getting Things Done strategy that captures everything I need to do as well as some light journaling to help me reflect on what I’ve done, what I haven’t done, and what I want to accomplish next.

 Intake and Getting Things Done